MA International Education and Globalisation

 - aspirations for promotion in international and global education contexts.

-- unique amongst master’s programmes in education, with a focus on the interrelationships between international education and globalisation
+- unique amongst master’s degree in education, with a focus on the interrelationships between international education and globalisation

-- a distinctive focus on bridge building between practice and theory throughout all elements of the programme
+- a distinctive focus on bridge building between practice and theory throughout all elements of the course

 - an excellent way to develop your research skills or progress to doctoral level study